NaveenJc10/myCyberPortfolio/README.md

-# 🛡️ Farhan in Cyber - Portfolio Website
+# 🛡️ Naveen in Cyber - Portfolio Website

 A modern, responsive portfolio website for a Cyber Security Analyst built with Next.js 15, TypeScript, and Tailwind CSS.